Festivals of Cebu: Panagtagbo sa Mandaue

 This is a religious festival from Mandaue City that is in honor of the Holy Family and is greatly inspired from and is associated directly with the religious activities of the Sinulog Festival.
 The name of the festival is the Cebuano term for "gathering".
-This is because the festival celebrates the Translacion (Transfer of Relic) of the Santo Niño de Cebu and Our Lady of Guadalupe to the National Shrine of St. Joseph, the patron saint of Mandaue.
+This is because the festival celebrates the Translacion of the Santo Niño de Cebu and Our Lady of Guadalupe to the National Shrine of St. Joseph, the patron saint of Mandaue.
 It replaced the Mantawi Festival as the festival of Mandaue.
 The Festival was traditionally celebrated on the Thursday before the Sinulog Festival or the day before the Translacion which marks the start of the Triduum of the "Fiesta Señor" activities, but was moved to May, coinciding with the feast of St. Joseph the Worker.

 Sugat Kabanhawan

 Sugat Kabanhawan Festival dancers in Pasigarbo sa Sugbo 2024.

 This is the Easter Festival of Minglanilla.
 It is held in honor of Jesus Christ as the "Risen Lord".
 It celebrates the mystery of the Resurrection of Jesus and the traditional belief of the faithful in Christ's apparition to the Blessed Virgin Mary in a private revelation in order to reveal to her that He had risen from the dead and is truly God.
 The festival's name is taken from the term Sugat (Cebuano) or Salubong (Filipino) which is a traditional practice during Easter Vigils wherein an image of Christ is shown before an image of the Virgin Mary that is covered in a black veil to show her mourning and sadness, which is then lifted by angels, exposing the Virgin Mary with unspeakable joy at the Resurrection of Jesus.
 The second part of the name is the Cebuano word for "resurrection", which is timely for the religious celebration.
 The festival is centered on the life of Jesus, as well as Christian Morals and Values, with both themes being heavily incorporated in the performances of the dancers in the festival.
 This festival has gained Minglanilla the title as the "Easter Capital of Cebu".
 The festival was the champion of Pasigarbo sa Sugbo 2023.